-UNHCR promotes and supports the development of comprehensive HIV programmes to ensure universal access to HIV prevention services and AIDS treatment, care and support programmes.
-The refugee agency is a UNAIDS co-sponsor and the lead agency for HIV among refugees and internally displaced people.
-Through the years, UNHCR has developed a unique competence and expertise in HIV in conflict settings, particularly related to displaced populations.
+For those living with HIV, the refugee agency promotes and supports the development of programmes to ensure universal access to prevention, care, treatment and support programmes.
+UNHCR is a UNAIDS co-sponsor and the lead convening agency for HIV in emergency situations.
+Through the years, we have developed unique competence and expertise in HIV in emergency situations, particularly related to the forcibly displaced.

 In the field of reproductive health, UNHCR promotes the provision of quality information and services based on the needs of the affected population, particularly women and girls.
 Information and services are provided in a manner that respects religious and ethical values as well as cultural sensitivities while conforming to international human rights standards.
 Access to such services, including adequate emergency obstetric and neonatal care, can drastically reduce the number of women who die during or after child birth and ensure that mothers and their children enjoy a healthy life.
 Reproductive health education and services for young people is also important.

 Tremendous progress has been made in recent years in the provision of reproductive health care and HIV services for refugees in camps as well as urban areas.
 But UNHCR believes more needs to be done.

 More information on HIV in humanitarian emergencies can be found at the Inter Agency Task team for HIV in Emergencies website by clicking here.